Arifkhd/solar-power-prediction/README.md

 ☀ Solar Power Generation Prediction <br>
-📌 Project Overview
+📌 Project Overview <br>
 This project predicts solar power output based on historical environmental and operational data.
 The goal is to help understand power generation patterns and improve forecasting for energy planning and efficiency.
-The project applies regression modeling techniques and includes full data analysis, model building, evaluation, and visualization.
+The project applies regression modeling techniques and includes full data analysis, model building, evaluation, and visualization.<br>

-Datasets details
+Datasets details: <br>
-Column Name	Description
+Column Name and Description<br>
 distance-to-solar-noon -> Time difference from the solar noon of the given day temperature	 -> Ambient temperature at the time of measurement wind-direction	-> Direction of wind flow in degrees